 Create credential (each credential is assigned a number): Press the right button and then both buttons to confirm Accept.

 Press both buttons to confirm, and then in the Desktop Wallet, select Continue.

-The Ledger says Review details.
+The LEDGER device says Review details.
 Press both buttons, and then press the right button to navigate through the public key and verify that it corresponds to the information in the Desktop Wallet.
 Press both buttons to confirm.